JadedOhana6/consumerfinance/README.md

 -- Companies with No Enforcement History score have higher (diff 0.54%) reputation scores than those with enforcement history.

 8. Do submission channels differ in response speed or outcomes?
 -- Yes.
 Complaints received via email and fax have the highest timely response rate (100%, 99.57%).
-The days between submitted and received is the lowest of all the submission channels (0.5 & 0.48)
+The days between submitted and received is the lowest of all the submission channels (0.5 days & 0.48 days)

-9. Others:
--- Rate of timely response is the lowest in 2023 (77.92% vs 95.62% in 2022).
-50.66% in July, 18.13% in June.

 ## Interesting Features
 1. Created a button to display all filters.
 DAX formula below: